Advertisement

 Mast cell stabilizers

-Mast cells release a variety of pro-inflammatory chemicals (leukotrienes, mentioned in the previous paragraph, are one example).
-Mast cells are important to normal immune system function, but mast cell activity is also associated with a number of health conditions, including asthma.
+Mast cells release a variety of pro-inflammatory chemicals (leukotrienes are one example).
+Mast cells are important to normal immune system function, but mast cell activity is also linked to a number of health conditions, including asthma.
 Mast cell stabilizers are inhaled (with a nebulizer) asthma medications that prevent mast cells from releasing pro-inflammatory chemicals.

 Immunoglobulin E (IgE) blockers